profesorek96/website-serwismim/README.md

 # website-serwismim
-This reposytory include sorce code the website serwismim.pl.
+This reposytory include sorce code the website http://serwismim.pl/.
 The website build with jQuery and Bootstrap.